Introduction to Python

 b'MaximoFN MaximoFN MaximoFN '

-We can check if a character is inside the string
+We can check if a character is within the string

 b'D' in byte1